nemo0622/pokeemerald-expansion/README.md

-# Pokémon Sunset Version
+# Pokémon Lazarus Version

 A Pokémon ROM Hack based on the [pokeemerald-expansion](https://github.com/rh-hideout/pokeemerald-expansion) project.

-## What is Pokémon Sunset?
+## What is Pokémon Lazarus?

 This ROM Hack takes place in a brand new region, with a whole new adventure ahead of you!
 By helping people and making an impact on this living, active region, you can rise through the ranks and become a great Pokémon Trainer.

-Pokémon Sunset Version is a ROM Hack coming from my love for real-world animals and ecosystems.
+Pokémon Lazarus Version is a ROM Hack coming from my love for real-world animals and ecosystems.
 After creating Pokémon Emerald Seaglass, I really wanted to continue my ROM Hacking journey, but I wanted to get more experimental and tie in my real world interests.
 As a Biology student in college, I have been constantly inspired by classes and what I've learned, and now I hope to apply this passion in a Pokémon game.
 I hope this experience helps people to think more about the environment around them! :)

 ## Feature List
 - Over 350 Pokémon from Generations 1-9 in a beautiful GBC style!